nbm016/world-happiness-report-model-analysis/README.md

 Data Exploration:

-Data Cleaning: Mean imputation for missing values.
+Data Cleaning: Mean imputation for missing values in all numerical-valued columns.

 Data Preproccesing / Feature Engineering: One hot encoding of the regions for each country (ten regions in total).